 If you don’t close a style, it will apply until the end of the string.
 Which is sometimes convenient if you want to style a single line.
 For example:

 print("[bold italic yellow on red blink]This text is impossible to read")

 There is a shorthand for closing a style.
 If you omit the style name from the closing tag, Rich will close the last style.
 For example:

 print("[bold red]Bold and red[/] not bold or red")

 Occasionally you may want to print something that Rich would interpret as markup.
-You can escape square brackets by doubling them up.
+You can escape a tab by preceding it with backslash.
 Here’s an example:

-escape() will handle escape of text for you.
+escape() will handle escaping of text for you.